Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Systematic evidence from WellBase

-Given that there is no natural absolute scale for wellbeing (linear or not), the absolute magnitudes of coefficients are not meaningful.
+However, given that there is no natural absolute scale for wellbeing (linear or not), the absolute magnitudes of coefficients are not entirely meaningful.
 Ratios of coefficients, in contrast, do provide a meaningful relative measure.
-When interpreted as causal estimates, such ratios can be interpreted as marginal rates of substitution (MRS) between two variables.
+When interpreted as causal estimates, such ratios can be read as marginal rates of substitution (MRS) between two variables.
 Figure \ref{fig:ratios} therefore shows ratios of the coefficient on unemployment to the coefficient on ln(HH income) across different levels for $C$.\footnote{For the computations to follow, we exclude regressions where the coefficient on income was reversible.
-According to Proposition \ref{prop:ratios}, coefficients are unbounded in such a case.
-We had to exclude four regressions on that basis: one in \cite{knabe2010dissatisfied} and three in \cite{layard2014predicts} (c.f.
-Figure \ref{fig:ratios}).} Each grey line in Panel (A) corresponds to a different paper.
+According to Proposition \ref{prop:ratios}, ratios are unbounded in such a case.
+We excluded four regressions on that basis: one in \cite{knabe2010dissatisfied} and three in \cite{layard2014predicts} (cf. Figure \ref{fig:ratios}).} Each grey line corresponds to a different paper.
 The black line shows the average ratio across all papers.
-We observe that this mean MRS can range from positive to as low as –18.25.
-Under ``likely'' transformations ($C<0.15$), the ranges are only slightly narrower, ranging from zero to -10.
-Panel (B) disaggregates these MRS estimates by regression type.
-We do so because regressions with individual fixed effects produce income coefficients that are systematically closer to zero than cross-sectional regressions.
-Hence, we expect ratios using these coefficients as the numéraire to be more sensitive.
-This is indeed what we observe: regressions that control for individual fixed effects are particularly sensitive, yielding MRS values that, even under ``plausible'' ($C<0.15$) transformations of the wellbeing scale, span a wide range of (from -9.14 to -3.23).
-In contrast, cross-sectional regressions are more robust: the average MRS initially equals roughly -2.37 at linearity and broadens only moderately, ranging between -3.29 and -1.32 at the boundary of ``plausible'' transformations.
+We observe that this mean MRS can range from -1 to as low as –10.
+Under `plausible' transformations, the ranges are narrower, ranging from -2 to -5.

-Thus, although the risk of sign and significance reversals appeared relatively small under ``plausible'' transformations of the wellbeing scale, the same cannot be said about the \textit{magnitudes} of estimates.
-Applied to the case of unemployment and income — two key drivers of subjective wellbeing — both absolute and relative magnitudes vary widely, even under mild transformations.
+Thus, although the risk of sign and significance reversals appeared relatively small under `plausible' transformations of the scale, the same cannot be said about the \textit{magnitudes} of estimates.
+In the case of unemployment and income, two key drivers of wellbeing, both absolute and relative magnitudes are highly sensitive to even mild departures from linearity.

-\subsection{Likert Scales for Attitudes, Preferences and Perceptions}
+\subsection{Likert scales for attitudes, preferences and perceptions}